Best home gym equipment 2024: Tested and reviewed by our experts

 Reasons to avoid

-Recently, our Fitness Editor put some of the most popular treadmills to the test and one stood out from the crowd as a clear winner — the Peloton Tread.
+Our Fitness Editor put some of the most popular treadmills to the test and one stood out from the crowd as a clear winner — the Peloton Tread.
 Sure, it's expensive, but it's a brilliant piece of kit, and the classes are second to none.

-The treadmill is much more compact than a number of other popular treadmills on the market — at 173cm long and 84cm wide, the Tread easily fits in a spare bedroom, or gym garage conversion (if you are putting it upstairs, you'll want to chat to Peloton first, as like all treadmills, this might not be recommended if you live in an older building).
+The treadmill is much more compact than several other popular treadmills on the market — at 173cm long and 84cm wide, the Tread easily fits in a spare bedroom, or gym garage conversion (if you are putting it upstairs, you'll want to chat to Peloton first, as like all treadmills, this might not be recommended if you live in an older building).
 It is also super easy to use.
 The speed and incline wheels on the arms of the treadmill make it easy to pick up the pace, without having to reach out and try and stab at the touchscreen while running.

-The thing that really makes the Peloton stand out from a very crowded market is the classes.
-The large, 23.8 inch HD touchscreen displays your instructor, as well as a leaderboard of other Peloton runners, and makes running on a treadmill the best it can be.
+The thing that makes the Peloton stand out from a very crowded market is the classes.
+The large, 23.8-inch HD touchscreen displays your instructor, as well as a leaderboard of other Peloton runners, and makes running on a treadmill the best it can be.
+There are hundreds of classes for every level of runner at the swipe of a screen.

 See more of our picks for the best treadmills.